gregology/gregology.github.io/codex.md

 ### Beliefs about my Privilege

+*Note: a few of my privileges I earned with hard work & risk taking, some with dumb luck, and most with a bit of both*

 - I am privileged because:
   - I am human
   - I am the youngest in a loving & supporting family